|

 organization (501(c)(3)) incorporated in the state of Colorado.
 The project is

 directed by Chela Kunasz, President, and the FOTSI Board of Directors.
+The best

 All donations to this project are tax-deductible.
 All donated funds go

-directly to the Tibetan people and projects described below and none are used
+described below and none are used

 for overhead unless this is specifically requested or allowed by the donor.
 As we